Damn Good Nearshore Fishing Charters In Louisiana

 Do I need a Louisiana fishing license and what are the bag limits in Louisiana?

 See here for more information on fishing licenses in Louisiana, bag limits for target species, and fishing season regulations in Louisiana.
-When in doubt, your fishing guide will always know the right rules and regulations in Louisiana.
+When in doubt, your guide will always know all the relevant rules and regulations in Louisiana.

 What is nearshore fishing in Louisiana all about?